Embodying Deep Ecology Retreat

 • Boost your creativity for current and future projects

-Where is the Retreat taking place?
+Where was the Retreat taking place?

 Schloss Hohenfels is a vibrant, sustainable and spiritual inspired conference venue near Lake Constance, surrounded by a picturesque and energizing natural landscape.
 Steeped in history, it is dedicated to environmental stewardship and fostering consciousness, making it an ideal setting for meaningful and transformative events.

-Who will be hosting the retreat?
+Who hosted the retreat?

 Laureline 1